benthecoder/blog/posts/stroop.md

 I was looking at every chord in the old key on my printed sheet music, and then translating it to the new key in real time.

-But at one point, my visual stimuli of seeing the C chord won over my brain's background process that was telling me to play B-fat, causing me to hit the wrong chords.
+But at one point, my visual stimuli of seeing the C chord won over my brain's background process that was telling my hands to play B-flat, causing me to hit the wrong chords.

 I thought about why that happens and it turns out I was experiencing the [stroop effect](https://en.wikipedia.org/wiki/Stroop_effect).